techknowledgist/tgist-features/data/wos/00-readme.txt

 	...

-The above works for when the corpora are in the local directory, replace the first two line with the following if the directories are on corpuswork
+The above works for when the corpora are in the local directory, replace the first two lines with the following if the directories are on corpuswork

 	setenv WOS /home/j/corpuswork/fuse/FUSEData/2013-04/wos/extracted/